 - A comprehensive network of pedestrian footpaths and appropriate cyclist infrastructure commensurate with development but in line with ultimate provisions - Bus connector network within Whenuapai connecting to Westgate FTN/RTN and FTN along Hobsonville Road - Brigham Creek Road urbanisation with 50 km/hr speed restriction between SH16 and SH18 interchanges - Widening of Brigham Creek Road to four lanes between Totara and Tamatea roads, and between Kauri Road and SH18/Brigham Creek Road interchange.
-Depending on the proximity of signalised intersections, widening of Brigham Creek Road may practically extend from SH16 to Tamatea Road rather than having short sections of two lanes. - ◆ Extension of Riverlea Road to meet Brigham Creek Road - Traffic signals at: - Brigham Creek Road/Riverlea Road - Brigham Creek Road/Totara Road/Mamari Road - Brigham Creek Road/Tamatea Avenue - New local road west of Trig Road between Trig Road and Hobsonville Road - New local road east of Trig Road, south of SH18 - Traffic signals at Trig Road/Local Road between SH18 and Hobsonville Road intersection
+Depending on the proximity of signalised intersections, widening of Brigham Creek Road may practically extend from SH16 to Tamatea Road rather than having short sections of two lanes. - Extension of Riverlea Road to meet Brigham Creek Road - Traffic signals at: - Brigham Creek Road/Riverlea Road - Brigham Creek Road/Totara Road/Mamari Road - Brigham Creek Road/Tamatea Avenue - A new local road extending west of Trig Road into the area south of SH18 - A new local road extending east of Trig Road into the area south of SH18 - Traffic signals at Trig Road/Local Road between SH18 and Hobsonville Road intersection